abdulla971/Mapping_Earthquakes/README.md

 ## Project Overview
 - Use d3.json() to get tectonic plate data and add the data using the L.geoJSON() layer.
 - Style the tectonic plate LineString data to stand out on the map.
+- Add the tectonic plate data as an overlay with the earthquake data.